Purpose, Vision, and Mission

 Actualize the ideals of FREEDOM, JUSTICE, and COMMUNITY by:

-- Implementing the “Threefold Social Order” - by properly aligning the three ideals of Freedom, Justice, and
+- Implementing the “Threefold Social Order” so as to properly align the three ideals of Freedom, Justice, and

 Cooperation/Collaboration with the three domains of Culture, Governance, and Economics.
 We do so by:

-- the people in wards know one another and personally provide and perform the functions of governance to and
+- the people in communities or wards know one another and personally provide and perform the functions of

 - the people decide together what would be good and of value for the community and issue money to fund it.